vapeclient/ape-client/README.md

 # ape-client
 Official ape client github

-This is being developed by Quandale Dingle.#2077
+If you need any help, Message: Quandale Dingle.#2077